Lucio Fernandez

-Lucio P. Fernandez is a Cuban-American politician and entertainer, who works as the Commissioner of Public Affairs in Union City, New Jersey, where he serves under Mayor Brian P. Stack.
+Lucio P. Fernandez is a Cuban-American politician and entertainer, who serves as the Commissioner of Public Affairs in Union City, New Jersey, where he serves under Mayor Brian P. Stack.
 He is also an artist, author, singer, actor, dancer, playwright, screenwriter, producer and film director who has been credited with being instrumental in reviving the arts in Union City.

 Early life

-Lucio Fernandez was born in Havana, Cuba to Lucio Pablo Gallardo and Herminia Fernandez, a seamstress.
+Lucio Fernandez was born in Havana, Cuba, to Lucio Pablo Gallardo and Herminia Fernandez, a seamstress.
 He has a brother Frank and two sisters, Anna and Pabla.
 Lucio and his family lived in poverty, a situation made worse by the fact that Lucio Pablo was a political prisoner.
-Years later, as a citizen of Union City, New Jersey, where Cuban émigrés are common, Fernandez commented on these roots thus:
+Years later, as a resident of Union City, New Jersey, where Cuban émigrés are common, Fernandez commented on these roots thus:

 I'm as Cuban as a cheeseburger.
 But I know the history.
 My father and stepfather were both political prisoners.
 My father had his hair and nails pulled out.
 For many people in Union City, there are such stories in their families.

 When Herminia was forced to leave the country for political reasons, the family lived in Spain for one year before emigrating to the United States in the 1970s, when Fernandez was a child.
-They lived first in North Bergen, New Jersey and then in Union City, New Jersey, where he grew up.
+They lived first in North Bergen, New Jersey, and then in Union City, New Jersey, where he grew up.
 After attending Union Hill High School, he studied at Rutgers University/Newark Campus, initially double majoring in engineering and business.
 According to Fernandez, he was strolling through the campus with a friend one day when they stopped at the Theater Department.
 After seeing the black box theater, Fernandez explains, "I knew right away that's where I wanted to be."
 Fernandez switched majors, and graduated with a bachelor's degree in Theater Arts.
 He later graduated from the Bobby Lewis Theatre Workshop in Manhattan.